How we handle cancellations (including cease of service and moving to a new provider) and downgrades to non-subscription accounts.

 - Policy Changes

-- When a customer wishes to cancel for any reason, we will treat the request promptly, and with a view to making the cancellation or migration process as smooth as possible.
+- When a customer wishes to cease their service (as opposed to moving to another provider), we will action the request promptly, and with a view to making the cancellation process as smooth as possible.

-- In all cases, when an account cancellation request is raised, we will investigate the reasons and identify if any additional support can be offered, in order to resolve the cause of the cancellation request.
+- In all cases, when an account cancellation request for cease of service is raised, we will investigate the reasons and identify if any additional support can be offered, in order to resolve the cause of the cancellation request.

-- Before we process a cancellation request, we will check for domain names, home phone service and other account features which will be lost following the cancellation.
-We will make customers aware of the implications of cancelling their account and provide advice on moving these services if requested.
+- Before we process a cancellation request for cease of service, we will check for home phone service and other account features which will be lost following the cancellation.
+We will make customers aware of the implications of cancelling their account.

 - All customers, when cancelling, will be asked to complete a voluntary feedback survey.
 The results of which will be analysed regularly to highlight areas in which we need to improve.